8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 • No lead generation forms

-Best for: Individual thought leaders, not businesses driving leads.
+Best for: Individual thought leaders building a personal byline, not businesses trying to generate leads.

 6. Hashnode